Deaf and Hard of Hearing Services

 - Services are available for early childhood through high school (ages 3-22) in centralized classrooms on a regular education campus for intensive instruction.
 The type of services the student receives are based upon each student’s individual needs.
-Centralized campuses include Polk Elementary, Marcus Elementary, Hogg Elementary and Mockingbird Elementary, Long Middle School and Woodrow Wilson High School.
-Our PPCD pre-school is located at the Callier Center for Communications.
+Centralized campuses include Polk Elementary, Hogg Elementary and Mockingbird Elementary, Long Middle School and Woodrow Wilson High School.
+Our ECSE pre-school is located at the Callier Center for Communications.

 - Itinerant teachers of the deaf provide support to students with hearing impairments enrolled in general education or basic special education programs on their home school campus.